-You might also be wondering how to transfer photos from computer back to iPhone?
+You might be wondering how to transfer photos from computer to iPhone?
 And we are here to help!

 There are many ways to import photos to iPhone, starting with iTunes and ending with different cloud solutions.
-In this article, you will find a comprehensive overview of all the ways to transfer photos from PC to iPhone.
+In this article, you will find a comprehensive overview of all the ways to copy pictures from PC to iPhone.
 Keep on reading for detailed info or choose one of the ways below: